 - Obtaining an understanding of the Group's business, including the design and implementation of internal control relevant to collection of the information used to prepare the CBCR disclosures.
-This included discussions with Group management responsible for the CBCR disclosures; - Considering the risk of material misstatement of the CBCR disclosures; - Testing the operating effectiveness of internal control over collection and aggregation of the data underlying the CBCR disclosures.
-This testing was designed to provide evidence to support our opinion on the CBCR disclosures and not for the purpose of expressing an opinion on the effectiveness of those internal controls; - Testing whether CBCR disclosures were prepared in accordance with relevant CRD IV guidance; and - Testing underlying data.
-These procedures included: - Rerunning the Group and Divisional Reporting System (GDRS) IT application extracts and comparing it with the extracts used in the preparation of the disclosures.
-GDRS combines all the information or transactions from the divisional systems of the Group. - For amounts/information used in the calculation of CBCR which were not taken from the audited financial statements of the Group for the year ended 31 December 2021 (Country flag splits, Headcount numbers) testing, on a sample basis, that amounts/information used in determining the CBCR disclosures; and - Checking the mathematical accuracy of the calculations used to prepare the CBCR disclosures. - Agreeing amounts used in the calculation of CBCR which are derived or extracted from the audited financial statements of the Group for the year ended 31 December 2021 to the financial statements.
+This included discussions with Group's management responsible for the CBCR disclosures: - Considering the risk of material misstatement of the CBCR disclosures; - Testing the operating effectiveness of internal control over collection and aggregation of the data underlying the CBCR disclosures.
+This testing was designed to provide evidence to support our opinion on the CBCR disclosures and not for the purpose of expressing an opinion on the effectiveness of those internal controls; - Testing whether the CBCR disclosures were prepared in accordance with relevant CRD IV guidance; and - Testing underlying data on a sample basis.
+These procedures included: - Rerunning the Group and Divisional Reporting System ("GDRS") IT application extracts and comparing it with the extracts used in the preparation of the disclosures.
+GDRS combines all the information or transactions from the divisional systems of the Group; - For amounts/ information used in the calculation of CBCR which were not taken from the audited financial statements of the Group for the year ended 31 December 2022 (Country flag splits, Headcount numbers) testing, on a sample basis, that amounts/ information used in determining the CBCR disclosures; - $\hbox{-} \qquad \hbox{Checking the mathematical accuracy of the calculations used to prepare the CBCR disclosures; and} \\$ - Agreeing amounts used in the calculation of CBCR which are derived or extracted from the audited financial statements of the Group for the year ended 31 December 2022 to the financial statements.